 Hard water is a problem in many areas.
-It comes about when there is a concentration of certain metals in the water that create the hardness.
+It comes about when a concentration of certain metals in the water creates the hardness.
 The problems caused by hard water are many, so let’s have a look at what constitutes hard water.

 Hard Water Problems

 Hard water is a problem in the home – and also in industry – in many ways.
 For example, the metals in the water can react with washing detergents.
 This results in laundry not being clean when it has been through even the most stringent washing process.

 It can also have the same effect in relation to crockery and other items washed in the kitchen sink, leaving it looking dirty and stained.

 Hard water also affects the skin, and can result in uncomfortable dryness and scaling.
 If you wash your hair in hard water, you may find that the effect is less impressive than you want.

 Perhaps the biggest problem with hard water is that it causes a build-up of deposits throughout your plumbing system.
 This can be costly to repair and may even lead to replacements being required.

 What can you do about hard water?
 The simple fact is that you can make water softer, so to speak, but you need to have an effective and efficient water softener to do so.
 If you read this you will see there are several different types of water softener for the home, so you can solve the problem with one of these.

 Water softeners are very clever devices that use a variety of processes to reduce the hardness of the water coming into your home.
 Most concentrate on filtering out the calcium and magnesium in the water, but some models – you can read about them in the review we recommended – also filter iron, another element that can be readily found in home water supplies.

 There are a variety of manufacturers offering a range of different models, so you can be sure that you will find one suitable for your requirements.
 What you do need to consider is the Gallons Per Minute rating, or GPM.
 This is the amount of water the device can filter in one minute, and will determine whether it will be effective for you, considering the amount of appliances you have using water at any one time.